 Clearly, this is where the ancient builders of this complex buried their dead.
 Small crypts line the walls.
 It looks as if most of them have been forced open and the remains lie scattered upon the floor.

 The lingering taint of a great number of evil acts committed in the ancient past remains in this area.
-Each member of the party must make a save vs fear (Cha: CL1) or mindlessly flee in horror.
+Each member of the party must make a save or mindlessly flee in horror.

 AREA 18: EVIL SHRINE